|268A.02||Commissioner; rehabilitation advisory council, staff.|

 Subd.
 2. Department.
-"Department" means the Department of Employment and Economic Development.
+"Department" means the department of economic security.

 Subd.
 3. Commissioner.
-"Commissioner" means the commissioner of employment and economic development.
+"Commissioner" means the commissioner of economic security.

 Subd.
 4. Vocational rehabilitation services.
 "Vocational rehabilitation services" means those services and goods so defined in the federal Rehabilitation Act of 1973, as amended, and section 268A.03, clause (b).